massimo-tech3d/GAZER/README.md

 ## What's still to be completed - work in progress

-- [ ] Object selection, from the GUI, to aim at
 - [ ] Unit tests
 - [ ] Documentation
 - [ ] Flutter application as alternative to browser based GUI